vitkolos/notes-iuip/semestr1-erasmus/computer-vision/lecture.md

 		- precision
 		- generality – the algorithm should be generic; the pool of situations that it can handle should be large enough
 - main vision problems
+	- calibration – where is the camera, which model, …
+	- segmentation – which parts of the image belong together
+	- detection – what is interesting/salient in the image
+	- reconstruction – where are the objects (position, shape, 3D surface)
+	- tracking – which motion is present in the image, how do objects move
+	- recognition – what do we see, semantics
 - image
 	- 2D signal, depicts a 3D scene
 	- matrix of values that represent a signal